alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 (which `stdlibLoader.spec.ts` asserts outright, because that table has no second list to cross-check against).
 A Method it PROVIDES is emitted like any other Essence body, so it is also a call-graph Node — `Orderable.clamp` — and belongs in `stdlibCallGraph.spec.ts`'s list with the rest.
+A Method the COMPILER answers for a whole kind of Type is a fourth kind of registration: the three derives are named in `enricher/resolvers.ts` (`Choice_Equatable`, `Choice_Printable`, `Choice_Enumerable`), fabricated there as Namespaces nobody wrote, and redirected to a runtime helper in the Rewriter's `namespaceMember` — which is also where `stdlibGolden.spec.ts` has to be told to expect them.

 `builtins.spec.ts` cross-checks the first, third and fourth against each other and against the Namespaces declared here, so a missing registration is a failing